Junzhepiao/movie_ux/README.md

 - avoid same movie been added twuice(disable add button after being added).

-[] display added movies in nominate list.
+[x] display added movies in nominate list.
+- each movie in the nominate list has remove button.
+- when no movie in the list, show message that the list is empty add a movie.

 [] Display mssage when the user has 5 nominations.

 [] Styling

 [] Deploy project to online
 - find a free host.
 - find a free domain.